h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-how-to-use-maya-transfer-attributes-smartly.md

 ### How Maya Transfer Attributes Works

 Much like other Maya functions, Transfer Attributes needs a target, and a source geometry.
 First, you have to select the source geo, and then the target to which the transfer will be applied.

+You can find Transfer Attributes in Modeling section under Mesh->Transfer Attributes.
+After you made your geometry selection click on the the Transfer Attributes options to see the window below: